webreactor/docker-project/Readme.md

 Commands:
-  update - clones or pulls application source shell - uses extra parameter to run shell command for each app help - prints help your_command - defined as label for the service (example: labels: PROJECT_TEST: make test)
+  update - clones or pulls application source shell - uses extra parameter to run shell command for each app status - prints current recogniser services with repos and their commands help - prints help your_command - defined as label for the service (example: labels: PROJECT_TEST: make test)